Thinking Differently about Writing

 - Do I need any other writing program if I use Brave Writer materials?

-With all the new visitors and emails flying into my in-box, I thought I’d take a moment to give you another way to think about Brave Writer.
+So with all the new visitors and emails flying into my in-box, I thought I’d take a moment to give you another way to think about Brave Writer.

 Brave Writer requires a paradigm shift

 Like any paradigm shift, it feels “wrong” at first, even though you also feel drawn to it.
 Brave Writer is not about programmatic writing.
 It’s not organized by grade level.
 It’s organized by developmental stages of growth.

 That’s a bigger challenge initially than clicking on “1st grade” and buying the 1st Grade Package.
-But the up side is this: we offer TONS of support (email, phone calls, blog comments, Facebook page, texting, and more) to ensure that you buy the right products for your particular family.
+But the upside is this: we offer TONS of support (email, phone calls, and the membership community, Brave Learner Home) to ensure that you buy the right products for your particular family.
 Once you enter the world of Brave Writer, we take care of you and your kids.
 You have access to me (Julie Bogart) and my staff.

 Can you feel the difference?

 through a specific set of ideas about writing.

-When growing a writer, you want to match the level of support you offer to the developmental skills of your child.
+- When growing a writer, you want to match the level of support you offer to the developmental skills of your child.
 Help helps!

 - It’s essential to separate the mechanics of writing from the original writing voice in the early stage of development.

-We use someone else’s writing to teach mechanics.
+- We use someone else’s writing to teach mechanics.

 - We capture the child’s original writing voice on paper, on screen for that child until the mechanics take hold.

 - The writing process is more important than writing formats, particularly in the early years.

 - Writing growth happens through a series of papers, not in every single paper.

 - Writing with freedom, support, and modeling creates space for kids to access/delve into their own language that reveals their natural insight, vocabulary, and passion.

 - Parents make the best coaches and allies to their children.

 - Creating emotional safety for writing risks is the single most important skill a parent must master to grow a writer.

 - A language rich environment is more important/effective than spelling, grammar, vocabulary, literature, and writing workbooks.

 A wonderful side-effect is that it will make you a better homeschooling parent, period.
 The paradigm shift away from “school,” to “home” is profound.
 You’ll find that you are suddenly much more able to be there for your kids, valuing their quirky individuality, no matter how skilled or unskilled they are in academics.
 You’ll discover that you love hanging out with these little people and you’ll be startled by how their mind life delights and fascinates you (rather than worrying that they are behind).

 In other words, Brave Writer’s paradigm shift speaks to the whole of how you home educate but uses writing as the primary lens through which you re-envision what it means to celebrate, nurture, love, and lead your fabulous little people.
-Got it now?